isomerpages/mol-services/_government-services/buying-a-hdb/00a-eligibility.md

 third_nav_title: I want to buy a flat from HDB
 ---

-## Step 1 : Check your eligibility
+## Step 1 : Check your Eligibility

 #### What type of HDB flats are you eligible to buy?